Tronald/CoordinateSharp/CONTRIBUTING.md

 The codebase is organized into various .cs files.
 If modifying the codebase, ensure you are familiar with how it is organized so that items go into the proper file.

-* Coordinate.cs - Handles the `Coordinate` and `CoordinatePart` model, properties and change notifications.
+* Coordinate.cs - Stores the `Coordinate` and `CoordinatePart` model, properties and change notifications.
 * Coordinate.Assistant.cs - Handles additional logic and additional custom property types for all coordinate type models.
 * Coordinate.UTM.cs - Handles UTM model and property types.
 Also contains conversion logic.
 * Coordinate.MGRS.cs - Handles MGRS (NATO UTM) model and property types.
 Also contains conversion logic.
 MGRS logic relies upon the `UTM` class.
 * Coordinate.Cartesian.cs - Handles Cartesian model and property types.
 Also contains conversion logic.
-* Celestial.cs - Handles the `Celestial` model and properties.
+* Celestial.cs - Stores the `Celestial` model and properties.
 * Celestial.Assistant.cs - Handles logic and custom property types for the `Celestial` model.
 * Celestial.SunCalculations.cs - Handles all solar calculations (except eclipse).
 * Celestial.MoonCalculation.cs - Handles all lunar calculations (except eclipse).